Eat, Drink, and Lose Weight on a Low-Glycemic Diet

 This blog isn’t really about a diet.
 It’s about eating in an easy, natural, healthy way that has dramatically changed my life and the lives of many of my friends and family.
 It has brought me back from the brink of diabetes, and generated normal, healthy blood pressure and cholesterol numbers that have literally stunned my doctors.
 After years and years of frustration, trying unsuccessfully to lose weight by pitting my will power against the insurmountable foe of constant hunger and dieting, I now find myself eating satisfying foods until I’m full and then barely thinking about food at all for hours.
 Like tens of thousands of others, I’ve discovered the “low-glycemic diet.”

 I was devastated.
 I had tried to diet and lose weight unsuccessfully on and off for more than 40 years.
-Weight Watchers, Scarsdale, Jenny Craig, Atkins, and the South Beach diet were just a few of the diet plans that had paraded through my life over more than four decades, each holding the promise of weight loss, only to be followed by the predicable failure and defeat.
+Weight Watchers, Scarsdale, Jenny Craig, Atkins, and the South Beach diet were just a few of the diet plans that had paraded through my life over more than four decades, each holding the promise of weight loss, only to be followed by the predictable failure and defeat.
 Now, as I approached my 61st birthday, the consequences of being overweight were dooming me to a permanent condition of disability and increasing risk of death.

 Why couldn’t I do this?
 Why was I always hungry, even after I’d eaten a meal?
 Why was my otherwise ironclad willpower powerless over this nemesis of constant hunger, fatigue, and weight gain?
 Why if I shunned fats were my cholesterol numbers so poor?
 Why?
 Why?
 Why?
 I’m a smart guy.
 Berkeley educated.
 What the hell is wrong with me?